ethanthoma/personal-website/posts/llms_dont_make_sense.md

 A couple bits from Timmy, a couple bits from Billy.

-And you decide, you also want to talk to Timmy or Billy.
+But, maybe you also want to talk to Timmy or Billy.
 You also want to join communicate in this network.
 You have all their communications.
 So what do you do?

 Well, lets train a neural network.
 We don't know exactly what Timmy and Billy are, so we can approximate them.
-And off you go to train it.
+Off you go to train it.

-And it works.
+It works.
 A little bit.
 You can "talk" to them, and they reply.
-And your data grows.
-And you train bigger models.
+Your data grows.
+You train bigger models.
 You use more compute.

 Now, you may be an optimist.
 Fair.
 I'm not though.
 You might think if we just get more data, more compute, we can emulate a Timmy or Billy.
 But can you?
 Do you really think, you will emulate a computer?
 Just from network data?
 I don't.

 Computers are complex beasts, that we have made efficient and optimized to perform the computer things it does.
-Sure, a one trillion parameter model might be to do computer-like things.
+Sure, an one trillion parameter model might be to do computer-like things.
 But would it ever be a computer?
 Would more parameters make it a computer?
 How many orders of magnitude more compute would you need to make it 90% as good?

-And for that reason, I don't see how LLMs will learn to be AGI by looking at text.
+For that reason, I don't see how LLMs will learn to be AGI by looking at text.

-## Language Modeling is a Subtask
+## Language Modeling is a Sub-task

-The language modeling part of a Large Language Model is a subtask.
+The language modeling part of a Large Language Model is a sub-task.

 A necassary condition for AGI, sure, but hardly sufficient.

-And I think, we lost site of this.
+I think, we lost sight of this.

 We know language modeling doesn't need AGI.
 We have Claude and ChatGPT and so on.
 They model language exceptionally well.
 In fact, it feels almost asymptotically